a hand coming through a laptop with a vial of testosterone

 If, after reviewing your blood work, the doctor’s diagnosis is that your T levels are significantly and clinically deficient, they will explain the different types of hormone therapy and supplements available to you, as well as each method’s particular benefits.

-Some of the treatment options offered by Hone that they might discuss include testosterone cypionate (the most commonly prescribed form of testosterone), clomiphene citrate (a medication used for hypogonadism and low testosterone), and Anastrazole, which is used when men have elevated estrogen levels.
+Some of the treatment options offered by Hone that they might discuss include testosterone cypionate (the most commonly prescribed form of testosterone), clomiphene citrate (a medication used for hypogonadism and low T), and Anastrazole, which is used when men have elevated estrogen levels.

 They will also discuss possible side effects of each treatment.
 TRT side effects can include increased red blood cell production (which can increase the risk for blood clots and high blood pressure), testicle shrinkage, and decreased sperm count.